ZoinerTejada/hdinsight-docs/hdinsight-install-published-app-datameer.md

 You can see the installation status from the portal notifications (click the bell icon on the top of the portal).
 After the application is installed, the application will appear on the Installed Apps blade.

-## Install applications during cluster creation
+## Install during cluster creation
 You have the option to install Datameer when you create a cluster.
 During the process, HDInsight applications are installed after the cluster is created and is in the running state.
 The following procedure shows you how to install Datameer when you create a cluster.

 **To install Datameer**